SaivigneshAdepu20/Id_Project/README.md

 # Id_Card
-This the just a basics project of flutter which shows the data and when we click on button the level gets increased.
+This is just a basics project of flutter which shows the Photo,Name,Email,etc  and when we click on button the level gets increased.

 ## Getting Started